Comicly69/Abtme/README.md

 [Mint](https://github.com/Comicly69/mint) (Cross os package manager, Private for now)

 [Beanie](https://github.com/Comicly69/beanie) (Project aimed to help users block malicious attacks before they happen using firewalls)

-[Kinetic](https://github.com/Comicly69/kinetic) (A card used to be your entire wallet in one, supports all currency and cards globally, Including crypto)

 # Skills